✨ Unlock Unlimited Data Exports & Disclosures Access with Tracenable Pro. Learn More →

 How St Galler Kantonalbank reduced the environmental impact of its waste?

-Since 2019, St Galler Kantonalbank's total waste generation increased by 27.2%, including a 51.43% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.
+Since 2019, St Galler Kantonalbank's total waste generation increased by 27.2%, including a 51.43% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.a

-Over the same period, St Galler Kantonalbank saw a long-term increase of 96.54% in hazardous waste share, but a 66.98% reduction in 2023, indicating a recent improvement that may reflect updated production inputs, enhanced treatment, or stricter controls.
+Over the same period, St Galler Kantonalbank saw a long-term increase of 96.54% in hazardous waste share, but a 66.98% reduction in 2023, indicating a recent improvement that may reflect updated production inputs, enhanced treatment, or stricter controls.a

 Overall, St Galler Kantonalbank's waste and hazardousness trends are mixed or inconclusive.
-A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.
+A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.a

 Want Full Access to St Galler Kantonalbank's Waste Management Dataset?